 As I whisper in your ear:

 No one’s going anywhere

-It paints a comforting picture, one of yearning and promise — it makes me feel like I’m wrapped in a luxurious shawl of California sunset while reminiscing what last summer was like and simultaneously dreaming of what this summer could have been.
+It paints a comforting picture, one of yearning and promise — it makes me feel like I’m wrapped in a luxurious shawl of California sunset while reminiscing what the summer of 2019 was like and simultaneously dreaming of what the summer of 2020 could have been.